-- A. The City shall pay the full cost of the premium for the standard health insurance plan currently in effect for each employee covered by this Agreement.
+- A. Until modified by the parties' Insurance Committee, the City shall pay the full cost of the premium for the standard health insurance plan currently in effect for each employee covered by this Agreement.
 The "standard health insurance plan" shall be defined as that insurance plan provided to employees as of June 30, 1982 or its successors and does not refer to any prepaid health care plan that the City may offer its employees as an alternative to the standard plan.
-If an employee chooses an alternative health care plan provided by the City, the City shall contribute the amount of the cost of the standard health insurance plan toward such alternative plan, and the employee shall pay the difference. - B. The Current cost of dependent coverage is \$698.00 per month.
-The Employee shall pay 100% of the cost of dependent insurance coverage, but effective July 1, 2010, the City shall pay \$220.00 per month for dependent premiums for each employee enrolled in family coverage under the standard health insurance plan.
-Effective January 1, 2012, the Employer shall pay \$220.00 per month for dependent coverage and 50% of any increase in cost of dependent coverage above the current cost. - C. Employees who waive their health insurance on or after January 1, 2007 will receive a cash payment equal to 20% of the cost of the premium for single coverage, provided that such payment is permissible under the City's health insurance contracts and applicable laws.
+If an employee chooses an alternative health care plan provided by the City, the City shall contribute the amount of the cost of the standard health insurance plan toward such alternative plan, and the employee shall pay the difference. - B. Until modified by the parties' Insurance Committee, employees who waive their health insurance on or after January 1, 2007 will receive a cash payment equal to 20% of the cost of the premium for single coverage, provided that such payment is permissible under the City's health insurance contracts and applicable laws.
 The employee must provide proof of acceptable alternative health coverage and apply for payment in accordance with the written procedures provided by the Personnel Manager.
 Payments for waivers of less than 12 months will be prorated.
 Payments will be made no less frequently than once per year.